melaniebrgr/learning-computer-science/00-everyweeks/week18/README.md

 The mathicamtical representation makes ti easy for algorithms to search.
 Content (images, text, audio) are transformed into a vector or mathematical representation, which can be processed by algorithms to calculate a results.
 The same process happens with queries, they are transformed into embdeddings so the algorithm can search the vector store.

+Once a file is added to a vector store, it’s automatically parsed, chunked, and embedded, made ready to be searched.
+Vector stores can be used across assistants and threads, simplifying file management and billing.
+(3)

 ## FAQ